Explaining Fullbody workouts

 As stated above.
 Multiplying your weekly volume with your weekly intensity will make up your workload.

 So frequency is also an important influencer for your weekly volume.
 It is more like a multiplier if you have a 2 split like me.
 You can go 2 times a week to the gym one workout upper body one workout lower body.
 But you can also go 4, 5 or like me 6 times to the gym this will of course higher your weekly volume.
 So you have to be careful and lower your volume on some days.
 You can´t Squat with a for you relative high workload all days of your lower body part.
 If you hit the gym 2-3 times only for the lower muscle.
 So the advantage of such a high-frequency split is that you can train every muscle 2-3 times a week.
 But remember your split is not always related directly to your frequency.

 You could train your muscles 1-7 times a week with a full body workout.
-My recommendation would be 3 times a week with a full body workout.
+My recommendation would be 3 times a week with a full body workout for beginners.

 You could go somewhere between 2-7 times a week in the gym with a 2 split.
 My recommendation would be 4-6 training days.

 You could also go 3-7 times a week to the gym with a 3 split to hit every muscle group one to two times a week.
 My recommendation would be 5-6 training days.

 But which frequency makes sense.
 Science says that training a muscle 2 times a week to 3 times a week will produce best results in muscle growth.
 So some studies claim working out 1.5-2 times per week others claim 2.3-3 times per week.
 So 1.5 to 3 should be your sweet spot. shown in studies training a muscle twice a week has more advantages then once a week.
 Training over 3 times a week hasn‘t any advantages compared to training 3times a week.
 But your muscles would fatigue faster and on the the long run, you would overreach faster.